Gethec/NZBGet-VPN/README.md

 #### Ports
 No additional ports have been added.

-## Setup
-To get this container to run, you need to add an additional capability.
-Add `--cap-add=NET_ADMIN` to the startup command to allow IPTables to work.

 ## Changelog
-* 0.0.2 - Now installs tun adapter on startup to remove need for host device.
+* 0.0.2 - Added install of tun adapter on startup to remove need for host device
 * 0.0.1 - Initial release